 Alberta residents who travel within Canada and intend to return to Alberta within twelve months, or who leave the country, for vacation purposes, and intend to return within seven months (212 days), remain eligible for coverage under the Alberta Health Care Insurance Plan (AHCIP).
-Travellers leaving Alberta for a longer period of time may apply to the Alberta Health and Wellness Department for a 24-month extension of coverage.
+Travellers leaving Alberta for a longer period of time may apply to Alberta Health for a 24-month extension of coverage.
 In this case you must demonstrate permanent residency by satisfying the government's criteria, such as having maintained economic, personal and social ties in Alberta and not having established permanent residence elsewhere.